 We collaborate with City staff, who arrange for special garbage pick-ups of what we have collected.
 They also provide us with bags and gloves, which makes everything easier!
 We loan “grabber” tools for those who find this easier than using their hands.
 We separate out hazardous waste, which I take myself to the nearest City depot.

-This year I plan for us to follow our regular plan of doing these Saturday clean ups, which run from 10 a.m. to 12 noon (or 1 p.m. plus for the real keeners!).
+This year we plan for us to follow our regular plan of doing these Saturday clean ups, which run from 10 a.m. to 12 noon (or 1 p.m. plus for the real keeners!).

 Sometimes we do extra clean-ups, usually on Sundays.
 We have often cleaned the informal park area where Railway Lane meets Ray Ave.
 Last year a couple of families decided they wanted to clean up along the pathway that leads from the park on Sidney Belsey towards the Humber River, and I joined them on the Sunday they were doing it, cleaning up myself and helping out with logistics and tools (although I didn’t have extra volunteers to bring).